 The rabbi and Moroccan high school student published their correspondence in hopes of inspiring others to see similarities rather than differences.

-Rabat – A rabbi and a Moroccan Muslim teenaged girl published a joint book of their letters, which cover a variety of topics from personal experiences to religious and political differences, this month.
+Rabat – A rabbi and a Moroccan Muslim teenage girl published a joint book of their letters, which cover a variety of topics from personal experiences to religious and political differences, this month.

 Lody van Kamp, an orthodox Jewish rabbi who is married with five children, and Oumaima Al Abdellaoui, a Moroccan Muslim high school student from Zaanstad in North Holland, make an unlikely pair.